 Brexit - Green Cards and Driving Abroad

-With negotiations continuing over the United Kingdom's exit of the European Union and uncertainty surrounding the terms of the Brexit deal, we want to provide an update on the potential impact to you as a client of Saffron Insurance should the UK leave the EU without a withdrawal agreement.
-It is important to note that nothing has been formally agreed at this point but we feel you should be aware of the potential implications on the motor insurance industry.
+It is important to note that nothing has been formally agreed at this point but we feel you should be aware of the potential implications on motor insurance.

 Why is a Green Card needed?